weinberg/SQLToy/README.md

     - INSERT INTO
     - UPDATE

+The purpose of SQLToy is to teach SQL.
+Instead of doing this via the SQL query language it is done by going through the implementation of the SQL operators.
+Once the reader understands the [Key Concepts](https://github.com/weinberg/SQLToy/wiki/Two-Key-Concepts) they will be able to reason about how a SQL query is processed and follow the walkthrough of the implementation on the [Wiki](https://github.com/weinberg/SQLToy/wiki).
+In addition to learning _what_ the operators do, you will learn _how_ they do it which leads to a much deeper level of understanding.

-SQLToy does not support persistence, transactions or even parsing queries.
+Note: SQLToy does not support persistence, transactions or even parsing queries.
+There are many ways you can break it.
 See below for usage.

-The purpose of SQLToy is to teach SQL "from the inside out".
-In addition to learning _what_ the operators do, you will learn _how_ they do it which leads to a much deeper level of understanding.

 ## [Read the Wiki](https://github.com/weinberg/SQLToy/wiki)